Last Day of School

 The excitement continues this Tuesday as we take a virtual field trip to the Griffith Observatory in Los Angeles!
 (It’s a place I loved going to from a kid to adult!)
 I can’t wait to join the video conference with the class and watch them learn expert tips on how to observe the amazing sky above us.
 It’s going to be a stellar experience!

-Writing: Creative Folktales In our writing block, we are tapping into our inner storytellers.
+In our writing block, we are tapping into our inner storytellers.
 We are currently working on creative folktale writing.
 I am always impressed by the imagination in this room, and I can’t wait to see the original “how and why” stories their creative minds produce.

-Social Studies: From Africa to Asia We have officially wrapped up our unit on Africa and are now trekking into Asia.
+We have officially wrapped up our unit on Africa and are now trekking into Asia.
 To make our study of global landmarks even more interactive, I have requested 3D pens from GRACE Tech!
 We are hoping to use these to create physical models of the incredible landmarks we study.

-Coming Up Next: Stay tuned for more updates as we continue exploring the universe and traveling across the globe (from the comfort of our desks)!
+Stay tuned for more updates as we continue exploring the universe and traveling across the globe (from the comfort of our desks)!
 Thank you for your continued support.

 It was so wonderful to see all of those smiling faces back in the classroom this week!
 Even though we were all clearly still in Spring Break mode (and the short week certainly didn’t help us find our rhythm) it is great to be back together.

-Stay in the Loop I have a polite request for all our 5th grade families: Please try to make it a habit to check our class blog posts and Mrs. Peterson’s Thunderbolt Newsletter at your earliest convenience after they hit your inbox or phone.
+I have a polite request for all our 5th grade families: Please try to make it a habit to check our class blog posts and Mrs. Peterson’s Thunderbolt Newsletter at your earliest convenience after they hit your inbox or phone.

 We know life is busy, but these updates often contain time-sensitive details.
 It breaks our hearts when a student misses out on a “Choice Dress” day or a special family event because the message wasn’t seen in time.
 While I work with the students to write things down in their planners, many of the events and details are only found in these digital updates, so checking them regularly is the best way to ensure you have all the information you need to stay fully connected with our classroom and school.
 I have always set my email to prioritize/favorite my boy’s teachers and the school (because I would be the one missing things!)
 This was helpful: https://m.youtube.com/watch?v=tlkhLUN1e1s&t=62s&pp=2AE-kAIB

-Donuts with Dad 3/20 Tomorrow is a very special morning as we host Donuts with Dads.
+Tomorrow is a very special morning as we host Donuts with Dads.
 We invite all fathers and father figures to join us for Mass at 8:00 AM, with donuts and fellowship to follow immediately after.
 I am very much looking forward to seeing all the fathers and father figures there to celebrate with our students.

-Madison Field Trip on 4/8 I am looking for two parent volunteers—one mom and one dad—to join us as chaperones for our upcoming trip to Madison on April 8.
+I am looking for two parent volunteers—one mom and one dad—to join us as chaperones for our upcoming trip to Madison on April 8.
 If you are interested in joining us, please remember that you must be VIRTUS trained; I am more than happy to send over the necessary information if you need to complete that process.
 Please email me by next Wednesday, April 1, if you would like to volunteer.
 We hope to have chaperone selections by that Friday, 4/3.

-Middle School Mode As we move into this final trimester, we are officially shifting into “middle school mode” to build the habits your children will need for the big leap ahead.
+As we move into this final trimester, we are officially shifting into “middle school mode” to build the habits your children will need for the big leap ahead.
 I want for them to feel truly confident and prepared, so we are going to spend these coming weeks intentionally practicing our time management, personal accountability, and the balance between our classwork and homework.
 We will be sharpening our focus on paying close attention during lessons, completing our work on time, and most importantly- learning how to advocate for ourselves when we need a little extra help.
 We are also working on tightening up our transition times and being prepared for each subject.
 My hope is to let them “struggle” through these new challenges now while they are still here in the safety of our 5th grade classroom family.
 I want them to hit these hurdles while they still have the elementary “safety net” to catch them, guide them, and cheer them on.
 By working through these growing pains together now, they will head into middle school with the resilience and skills they need to truly shine.

-Life Skills with Ms. Daming We have also been enjoying some wonderful visits from Ms. Daming, who has been teaching our class essential life skills.
+We have also been enjoying some wonderful visits from Ms. Daming, who has been teaching our class essential life skills.
 From learning how to handle stress and leaving a tip to practicing how to take turns talking and resolving conflicts, the students are deeply engaged in her lessons.
 We are all very excited to continue learning these practical skills with her.
 Do you have any life skills suggestions?
 We’d love to hear what YOU think our next lesson should be!
 Comment below with your ideas.
 Your child will earn a granny candy for your suggestion!

-Living Stations!
 Next Wednesday, our students will present the Living Stations of the Cross.
 We have been working incredibly hard to prepare for this, and the performances at 1:00 PM and 6:00 PM are mandatory for all students.
 Please plan to drop your child off around 4:30 on Wednesday at the church so we can have our pizza dinner and get ready for the evening performance together.
 (And for you to snag those prime seats!)
 We encourage you to share this schedule with your family and friends and invite everyone to come and witness this powerful depiction of the passion and death of Jesus.

 Screenshot

-A Quick Reminder Finally, please remember to check your child’s planner every night along with their homework.
+Finally, please remember to check your child’s planner every night along with their homework.
 Once you have verified that their assignments are complete, please sign the planner to help us stay coordinated.
 Thank you for your continued support and partnership.

 As always, it’s an absolute blessing to be your child’s teacher.